2018 Toronto van attack: #TorontoStrong

 Several crowdfunding campaigns were set up to raise money for the expenses of the victims' families.
 To better coordinate crowdfunding, the City of Toronto established the #TorontoStrong Fund to support victims and their families, first responders, and those affected by trauma.
-The hashtag was reused in memoriam of the victims of a fatal mass shooting that occurred in the Danforth on July 22 of the same year.
+The hashtag was reused in memoriam of the victims of the fatal mass shooting that occurred in the Danforth on July 22 of the same year.

 Several vigils were held in the following week.
 A small vigil was held at Lastman Square on the evening of April 24.
 Another was held by the Toronto Korean Community Association on April 27 at Lastman Square.
 An official #TorontoStrong Vigil was held by the City of Toronto on April 29, attended by several thousand.
 It began with a march from Yonge Street and Finch Avenue and ended with a gathering at Lastman Square.
 Speaking at the gathering were community leaders and the event was attended by Prime Minister Trudeau, Governor General Julie Payette, Premier Wynne, Quebec Premier Philippe Couillard, and Mayor Tory.

 The two main impromptu memorials at Olive Square Park and Mel Lastman Square were decommissioned on June 3, 2018, and later replaced with a temporary plaque.
 Mayor John Tory announced plans to erect a permanent memorial for the attack.

 On June 13, 2018, the #TorontoStrong's volunteer steering committee announced the appointment of former Toronto mayor Barbara Hall as fund administrator.
 She was tasked with distributing the money raised for the victims and survivors.

 By December 2018, over CA$4 million from the fund had been distributed to victims and families of both the van attack and the Danforth shooting.